Role of the Manager

 - attending to all regular communications with the Unitholders; and

-- supervising the property manager, AIMS AMP Capital Property Management Pte.
-Ltd. (“Property Manager”) which performs the day-to-day property management functions (including lease management, property management, maintenance and administration) pursuant to the property management agreements in respect of the properties located in Singapore, and the Australian Investment Manager, AA REIT Management Australia Pty Limited, in respect of properties located in Australia.
+- supervising the property manager, AIMS APAC Property Management Pte.
+Ltd. (“Property Manager”) which performs the day-to-day property management functions (including but not limited to lease management, property management, maintenance and administration) pursuant to the property management agreements in respect of the properties located in Singapore, and the Australian Investment Manager, AA REIT Management Australia Pty Limited, in respect of properties located in Australia.

-AA REIT, constituted as a trust, is externally managed by the Manager and accordingly, has no personnel of its own.
-The Manager appoints experienced and qualified personnel to run the day-to-day operations of the Manager and AA REIT.
-The Manager holds a capital markets services licence issued by MAS to conduct real estate investment management activities.
+AA REIT, constituted as a trust, is externally managed by the Manager and therefore, has no personnel of its own.
+The Manager appoints experienced and well-qualified personnel to run the day-to-day operations of the Manager and AA REIT.
 All Directors and employees of the Manager are remunerated by the Manager and not by AA REIT.

-The Trust Deed outlines certain circumstances under which the Manager can be removed by notice in writing given by the Trustee, in favour of a corporation appointed by the Trustee upon the occurrence of certain events which includes by way of a resolution duly proposed and passed by a simple majority of the Unitholders present and voting at a meeting of the Unitholders duly convened and held in accordance with the provision of the Trust Deed.
+The Trust Deed outlines certain circumstances under which the Manager can be removed by notice in writing given by the Trustee upon the occurrence of certain events which includes by way of a resolution duly proposed and passed by a simple majority of the Unitholders present and voting at a meeting of the Unitholders duly convened and held in accordance with the provisions of the Trust Deed.

 Our corporate governance culture

-This report describes the corporate governance practices and structures that were in place during the financial year ended 31 March 2017 ("FY2017") with specific reference to the principles and guidelines of the 2012 Code, and where applicable, the Listing Manual and the Companies Act (Chapter 50 of Singapore) (“Companies Act”).
+This corporate governance report describes the corporate governance policies and practices that were in place during the financial year ended 31 March 2021 (“FY2021”) with specific reference to the principles and provisions of the CG Code, and where applicable, the Listing Manual and the Companies Act (Chapter 50 of Singapore) (“Companies Act”).
 For FY2021, AA REIT has complied with the principles of the CG Code in all material aspects and, where there are variations from any of the provisions of the CG Code, explanations are provided together with reasons for the variations as well as details of how the practices adopted are consistent with the aim and philosophy of the relevant principle of the CG Code.

 The Board's conduct of affairs